 NEW YORK, April 18 —

 AEVEX Corp.
-(AVEX) priced its IPO at $20 per share, raised $320 million, and promptly surged 35% on its first day of NYSE trading.
+(AVEX) priced its IPO at $20 per share, raised $320 million, and surged 35% on its first day of NYSE trading.

 What Actually Happened